Bright modern sideboards accentuate this exceptional Engadin House in Switzerland

-As a restorer, Steivan Liun Könz, son of the author of A Bell for Ursli, has devoted himself to some of the characteristic sgraffito decor in Ardez.
-Although younger, fellow artist Not Vital gained recognition earlier and has since established a foundation for print collections from the 17th and 18th centuries in a Romansh library in Ardez.
-Their home – the “von Planta” estate, built in 1642 with a floor added in 1757 – underwent a gentle renovation at the hands of Not’s brother Duri Vital in 2005.
+Steivan Liun Könz, son of the author of A Bell for Ursli and a talented restorer, has devoted himself to preserving the characteristic decor found in Ardez, Switzerland while working on this spectacular house.
+Along with fellow artist Not Vital, their home – the “von Planta” estate, built in 1642 with a floor added in 1757 – underwent renovation by Not’s brother, Duri Vital, in 2005.
+Architects and designers selected bright USM Haller sideboards in orange to play against the traditional features of this inspiring home.

-Vital opened these internal streets - or bowers, to some extent - back out along the exterior space, where he made use of the traditional separation between the living and working quarters in order to improve the supply of natural light.
-He demolished the massive wall to the barn.
+Vital opened these internal streets, or bowers, back out along the exterior space, where he made use of the traditional separation between the living and working quarters in order to improve the supply of natural light.
+He also demolished the massive wall to the barn to create more space.
 Designed as a vault and equipped with electrically operated sliding glass doors, hallways now lead into the partially bridged airspace, which had originally been left out for a pulley, pictured here in the images below.

-In the same way Vital treated architecture, the owners Marcus Bühler and Regula Ernst treated the interior, namely with a combination of historic furniture and modern design classics.
-The buffet, which was sold to the Lower Engadin Museum in Scuol 70 years ago and which can now again be found in its original location in the living room, is one of the traditional highlights.
-These are joined by, among other things, a few Stabellen, chairs with cut-out, carved backs which replaced the stool as a seat in the 16th century.
-The modern design comes into play with Le Corbusier Seating, lamps by Ingo Maurer (Table Light Birdie's Busch) and Poul Henningsen (ceiling lamp) – as well as sideboards from the USM Haller modular furniture system.
+In the same way Vital treated architecture, the owners Marcus Bühler and Regula Ernst treated the interior, namely with a combination of historic furniture and modern design classics by iconic furniture designers like USM.
+The buffet, which was sold to the Lower Engadin Museum in Scuol 70 years ago and which can now again be found in its original location in the living room, is one of the traditional highlights of the home.
+These are joined by Stabellen: chairs with cut-out carved backs, which replaced the stool as a seat in the 16th century.
+The modern design comes into play with Le Corbusier seating, lamps by Ingo Maurer (Table Light Birdie's Busch) and Poul Henningsen (ceiling lamp) – as well as modern sideboards from the USM Haller modular furniture collection.

-Just like the renovation, these pieces contrast wherever they are placed, insofar as to create the “industrial appearance” of the steel sheets juxtaposed with the rustic ambiance from the stable and foyer.
-A light touch adds orange to “warm the wood” and a shade of brown to the wooden beams.
-It corresponds to the spirit of traditional design as well as the skill of the art of carpentry.
+Like the renovation, these modern furniture pieces contrast with the traditional interior wherever they are placed to create the “industrial appearance” of the steel sheets juxtaposed with the rustic ambiance from the stable and foyer.
+The light touch of orange from the USM sideboards provide a nice balance to the wood interior.

 Text: Rahel Hartmann Schweizer, Photos: Bruno Augsberger, Architect: Duri Vital